markusfalk/git-workflow/README.md

 If a set of features can be accumulated into something bigger or if you are working on something with other developers this branch is where it goes.
 This branch represents a user story known from agile software development methodologies.
 Smaller features and tasks can be branched from the story branch for individual development.

+It is also used to have a common base for different smaller parts of that feature that are developed by different developers or departments.
+If for example you have to implement a front-end communicating with a REST service.
+Front-end and back-end could create branches from this story and only merge back changes to it when they ready for the other developer to be used.
+Until then, each developer has its own branch.
+This ensures independent development, use of git and makes it easy to share code with others.

 * branch from development
 * merge to development
 * gets deleted after the story has been merged to master and released

 ### Feature

 Feature branches are used to implement new features, tasks or bugfixes.
 Create branches for small units of code.
 They live as long as you are working on them.
+Taken from the [example above](#story): this is where the actual implementation of the REST service would be.

 * branch directly from development or a story branch
 * merge back into development or a story branch
 * gets deleted after the feature has been merged to story/master

-### Release
+### "Release"

+To prepare for a new relase a new release branch is created (have a look at the [naming conventions](#naming-convention)).

+In this branch you have the freedom to choose whatever task, bugfix, story or feature you would like to release.
+At this point it is independent from your scrum planning.
+If a story didn't make it in time as was planned, then just do not include it in the branch.

-To prepare for a new relase a new release branche is created.
-There you can add version numbers or change logs - whatever is related to the release only.
+Because the integration of all changes needs to be tested, this branch is very likely to be identical to one of your [test branches](#test).
+But in this branch you can add version numbers or change logs - whatever is related to the release only.

 * branches from development
 * merges into development & master (creating a tag/release)
+* will be deleted after the release has been rolled out

-### Test
+### "Test"

 The 'test' branch is a 'read only branch' that can be used to install a set of features onto a testing environment/stage/server.
 Simply merge any branch you want to test or cherry pick commits into this branch.
 You can have as many testing branches as you like.
-I am using  a 'pre-production-server' and 'test-server' branch.
-Whenever a push on one of those happens it is autmatically installed on one of those machines.
+These branches can be used for automated integration tests.
+With every push on one of them, an automated build can deploy this branch to your testing server.

 * branched from any other (depending on what you want to test - could be hotfix branch, development a story or a feature)
 * never merges back into any other branch!